Sam Hunt Arrested for DUI in Nashville

 Per the news outlet, citing an arrest warrant, police were notified after a driver was spotted cruising on the wrong side of the road.
 The driver was reportedly traveling south in the northbound lanes of Ellington Parkway near Ben Allen Road and swerving in and out of the lane—leading police officers to pull him over.

 The officers then identified the driver as Hunt and said he smelled like alcohol and had bloodshot eyes, WKRN.com reported.
-The "Body Like a Back Road" crooner also reportedly had two empty beer cans next to him.
+The "Body Like a Back Road" crooner also reportedly had two empty beers next to him.